vaugerbird/sam-fusee-launcher/README.md

 If no errors appear
 Upload (Ctrl + U).

-The trinket is ready for use.
+The trinket is ready to use.

+To change the payload, touch the A0 pin (1~) with your finger, while the Trinket is not connected.

 LED is:
-* blinking orange -> searching for Switch in RCM mode
+* blinking (red = sxLoader, white = heakte) -> searching for Switch in RCM mode
-* red -> no Switch found
 * off (except the power LED) -> finished successfully

 # Update the Payload